What does Apple, Amazon, Google, Disney and Microsoft all have in common?

 George Nissen used his family’s garage to build his early rebounding prototypes and first production trampolines.
 When orders for his invention started coming in, it enabled him to finally afford a building to expand operations.

-Nissen Corporation eventually became the world’s largest manufacturer of gymnastics equipment.
+Nissen Corporation eventually became the world’s largest manufacturer of gymnastics equipment and trampolines.

-Imagine working in a midwestern garage in the dead of winter, a poorly lit space without heat or air conditioning, on a contraption that doesn’t even have a name yet and most likely people think you might be slightly delusional.
+Imagine one working in a midwestern garage during the dead of winter in a poorly lit space without heat or air conditioning.
+The person is creating a contraption that doesn’t even have a name for it yet.
+If they try to explain it to anyone, it is very likely people will think the idea is slightly delusional.

-How big of a dream keeps a person persisting in their quest?
+How big of a dream does a dream need to be to keep a person persisting in their quest?
+How is that vision made steadfast when the naysayers keep nagging to stop?

 Paul (brother), Mary (sister), Catherine (mother), George Nissen, and Frank Nissen (father).